AccentureRapid/SuperRocket.OrchardCollaboration/README.md

 # OrchardCollaboration
 This is a project for agile collaboration.
-Especially provoide an api module for Orchard Collaboration project.
+Especially provide an api module for Orchard Collaboration project.